 Each Competition will be run according to the Schedule/Timetable for the Event and any Bulletin issued.
-The scheduled duration for each race will include the formation lap.

-The Series also includes a number of test sessions, as follows :
+The Series may also includes a number of test sessions, as follows:

 o Paid Test Sessions : a number of test sessions, which are not mandatory, to be held before a number of events.
 The full list is given in Appendix 4.